NatLabRockies/batmods-lite/docs/_source/api/bmlite/P2D/solutions/_cv_solution/index.rst

    .. py:method:: verify(plotflag: bool = False, rtol: float = 0.005, atol: float = 0.001) -> bool

-      Verifies the solution is consistent.
+      Verifies the solution is mathematically consistent.

       Specifically, for a constant voltage experiment, this method checks that the calculated voltage was within tolerance of the boundary